JupiterOne-Archives/docs/knowledgeBase/APIs_and-integrations/code/graph-github.md

 `pull requests` which have been ingested, but are not changing, remain in the graph.

+### **Note on `active` property for deleted or removed `users`:**

+`users` who have been deleted or removed from a Github Organization will only show when "Include recently deleted entities in query/search" is selected when running queries.

+However, the `active` property for the deleted/removed `users` will still show as `true` since it is the last thing we ingested about the entity before they were deleted or removed from a Github Organization.

+This was done to make GitHub user accounts more closely adhere to the data model for our `User` class and to reflect the user account lifecycle that GitHub follows.

 ## Requirements

 *   JupiterOne requires the JupiterOne GitHub app with read-only permissions be